Deric-Williamson/Amzn_stock_prediction/README.md

 Recall = .21

 Precision is more important in this model, It signifies the ratio between good investments to bad.
-Recall is still important in this model, It signifies the ratio between found to missed inventing opportunities
+Recall is still important in this model, It signifies the ratio between found to missed investing opportunities

 |   All X's and Y's                                  |               Test X's and Y's                     |